 6. Be clear on your final moment.
 Don't start leaving before you are done.

-Characterization on the rubric asks for emotional and physical believability and commitment to character; choices or tactics towards an objective that create a relationship with real or implied partner(s).
+Characterization on the rubric asks for emotional and physical realness and commitment to character; choices or tactics towards an objective that create a relationship with real or implied partner(s).